dmbarbour/glas/docs/GlasModules.md

 # Glas Module System

-A Glas 'module' is a value defined externally, usually in another file.
-Glas modules do not export symbols or definitions in the general case, e.g. the value defined could be a function, a record of values, or binary.

-*Note:* Futures or open records in a module's value cannot be assigned by the client of the module.
-They simply remain opaque and undefined.
+A Glas module or package is a value defined externally.

+## Terminology: Modules, Packages, Distributions, Projects

+Glas distinguishes 'module' as a value defined within the same folder, while a 'package' is generally a value defined non-locally, e.g. from the network.

+Glas organizes packages into distributions.
+A distribution has only one version of each package, enabling packages to be typed, tested, and verified to work cohesively.
+A distribution will often be maintained by a community or company, using DVCS patterns such as forks and pull requests.

+A project is a set of packages under development by a programmer or small team.
+A project is usually much smaller than a distribution, but will often be targeted at multiple distributions, and thus require concurrent testing.

+## Module and Package References

+Glas defines keywords `module` and `package` to access modules or packages by name.
+Thes keywords bind tightly, such that `module foo.bar` is equivalent to `(module foo).bar`.

 ## Files as Modules

 Glas will flexibly interpret most files as modules.

-The interpretation of a file into a value will depend on the file extension.
+The interpretation of a file into a value depends on the file extension.
 The `.g` file extension is used for Glas language modules.
-The default behavior for all other file extensions is to return file content as a binary array.
+The default behavior for other file extensions is to return the file's content as a binary array.
+This behavior is configurable via the [Glas Language Extension](GlasLangExt.md) features.

-This behavior is configurable as part of the [Glas Language Extension](GlasLangExt.md) features.
-By defining a language module, developers may report errors, return structured data, or implement domain-specific languages.
-Because file-extensions are non-invasive, it's relatively easy to work with ad-hoc files written using other tools.
+Because file-extensions are non-invasive, Glas can often be extended to compile files produced by other tools into structured data or similar.
+Of course, not all file types are suitable.

 ## Folders as Modules

-Glas will also interpret most folders (aka directories) as modules.
+Glas will interpret most folders (aka directories) as modules.

 The default interpretation of a folder is simply the closed record of contained modules.
-However, if the folder contains a 'public' module (e.g. a `public.g` file), the value from this module becomes the value of the folder.
+However, if the folder defines a `public` module, the value from this module becomes the value of the folder.
 This enables folders to hide implementation details like any other module.

-## Filesystem Names

-Glas compilers should reject files and folders that are awkwardly or ambiguously named, with a suitable warning or error.
-This is heuristic.
-Developers are encouraged to favor short, simple names that would be good as symbols in a record value.

-Files and folders whose names start with `.` are explicitly excluded as Glas modules.
-These can be leveraged for extraneous features - DVCS, caching, project management, ad-hoc compiler options, etc..
+*Note:* Files and folders whose names start with `.` or contain `~` are explicitly excluded as Glas modules.
+A compiler may warn or reject other names being awkward or ambiguous.

-## Filesystem Dependencies
+## Closed Modules

-Glas does not support filesystem search paths, and forbids upwards references into parent directories.
-Thus, a file may only depend on modules defined the same folder, or upon distribution packages (see below).

-One consequence of this design is that folders are effectively stand-alone projects.
-This is even true for subdirectories within a project, which may easily be copied into another project as a form of sharing and reuse outside of the package distribution model.
+As another special case, a Glas folder may define a `packages` module.
+The compiler will recognize this, and use the module as the implicit distribution within the folder.
+That is, `package foo` refers to the local `module packages.foo` instead of an external distribution.

+This feature supports true stand-alone modules, having no external dependencies.

-## Distribution Packages
+## Distributions

-Glas packages are essentially modules from the network instead of the filesystem.
-A package should be represented by a folder, and should contain documentation, tests, and other metadata - not just a public value.

-Glas groups packages into distributions.
-A distribution has only one version of each package.
-Packages in a distribution should generally be typed, tested, and verified to work cohesively.
-After breaking changes, problems can be made visible and a developer could repair or remove broken packages.

-This design simplifies configuration management and avoids many problems of conventional package managers.

-Distributions will generally be maintained by a community or company, and favor DVCS-style tactics - fork, merge, pull request, etc. - for sharing and distribution.
-A Glas project might edit multiple packages and target multiple distributions, enabling verification of compatibility with multiple configurations.

-*Note:* Glas assumes naming conflicts will be solved socially, e.g. by staking claim to a name or prefix within a popular community distribution.
+A Glas distribution is concretely represented by a closed module where the packages module is represented by a subfolder.

+        dist/packages/packagename

+The `dist/` directory serves as a convenient dumping ground for distribution metadata - authorship, licensing, readmes, discussion, digital signatures, index, cache, etc..
+Distributions are also closed modules, and thus may define a `public` value in their role as a module.

+The main challenge is: distributions are HUGE.

+Envision the mature distribution: Communities and companies have been pushing and pulling packages for a couple decades now.
+There are somewhere over ten thousand packages.
+Old versions of many packages are stuck in closed modules.
+There are wikis and websites, music and memes, with the Glas repository being used by some projects as a 'smart' filesystem.

-## Distribution Journal
+## Distribution Filesystem (GlaDFS)

-Desiderata for distributions:
+Glas distributions eventually require a suitable filesystem.
+This is a relatively low priority while Glas is young, but it might be a useful project by its own merits.

+Some Desiderata:

+* decentralized storage
 * incremental downloads
 * provider independence
-* verifiable downloads
-* immutable versioning
-* efficient, atomic updates
-* efficient fork and diff
-* easy structure sharing
+* aggressive structure sharing
+* efficient diffs and edits
+* atomic updates and snapshots
-* easy to sign and secure
+* deep history and metadata

-To achieve these properties, we could represent distributions via content-addressed, log-structured merge trie, similar to what I had developed for Awelon.
-But also using content-addressed (secure hash) references for file content, instead of inlining file content.

-It seems to worthwhile to develop this form of distribution metadata for robust sharing independent of existing ad-hoc services, systems, and networks.

-## Module and Package References

-The syntax for module and package reference may vary based on language extensions.
-However, the Glas language syntax introduces `module` and `package` as keywords, binding a single symbol such that `module foo.bar` is equivalent to `(module foo).bar`.
-Modules and packages are separate namespaces.
+Common filesystems are missing all of these features.
+And they often have other features that aren't particularly useful for Glas distributions and DVCS development patterns, such as access-control security.

+I believe that a suitable filesystem can be developed based on content-addressed log-structured merge trie, with a rope data structure for file content.

+Proposed representation:

+        HEADERS - choice of the following
+        /prefix     - define prefix, followed by BODY :symbol1    - define symbol1, followed by BODY ~symbol2    - delete symbol2

+        BODY - sequence of following lines
+        %secureHash - include fragment as binary
+        @secureHash - include fragment as BODY
+        .text       - include text including LF
+        !text       - include text excluding LF

+This representation is human readable for accessibility and debugging.
+Secure hashes would be represented in base64url.
+For binary files, we'll need to use `%secureHash` fragments.

+This representation is managed by machine.
+If there are too many definitions in the fragment, we use `/prefix` to move them.
+If definitions are oversized, we use `@secureHash` to build a rope or finger-tree.
+We assume prefixes won't be too long.

+This representation would be leveraged with a FUSE or WinFSP service to recover the conventional filesystem interface and support the network layer.

-## Namespace Management
+## Managing Namespace

-Programmers should use statements of form `let f = module foo` to provide a shorthand name and a single point of change.
-If loading a common set of packages becomes boilerplate, it may be useful to create an aggregation module.

-An intriguing alternative is to shift widely useful symbol definitions to the [language module](GlasLangExt.md).
-Developers can use a language module to extend Glas with a much larger set of commonly used functions and keywords, and thereby improve aesthetics and reduce need for loading modules.

-*Note:* Glas does not support direct import of symbols from record values because it becomes very difficult to reason about the lexical scope.
+Programmers are generally encouraged to declare a local name, e.g. `let f = module foo`, both for shorthand and to avoid repeating themselves.
+If there are many repetitive module and package imports, developing an aggregation module or language extension could reduce boilerplate.